Croatia national football team: Kits

-Croatia's modern-day team jersey was created in 1990 by Miroslav Šutej, who also designed the current coat of arms of Croatia, which also features in the Croatian national flag.
+Croatia's modern-day team jersey was created in 1990 by Miroslav Šutej, who similarly designed the coat of arms of Croatia, which features in the Croatian national flag.
 The red-and-white motif is based on the Croatian checkerboard (šahovnica).
 The typical kit color-way features red-and-white checkered shirts, white shorts and blue socks to match the Croatian tricolor (Trobojnica).
-There have been variants made by the kit manufacturers since the original release; the jersey design has remained consistent throughout the years and has served as a blueprint for other Croatian national sports teams and entities.

-The away kits used by the team have for a period been all-blue, incorporating the red-and-white checkers as a trim.
+There have been variants made by the kit manufacturers since the original release; the jersey design has remained consistent throughout the years and has served as a blueprint for other Croatian national sports teams and entities.The away kits used by the team have for a period been all-blue, incorporating the red-and-white checkers as a trim.
 Croatia has used darker colored away kits such as the dark navy-and-black checkered design that featured prominently in the 2018 World Cup.
 The Vatreni have often been required to use their darker away kits even when playing at home because their opponents have red-and-white color schemes that clash with the chequers of Croatia.